-By itself, SSH is already a secured way of connecting to a remote machine, but if you are still keen to add additional security to your SSH connection, you can add a two-factor authentication so you will be prompted to enter a random verification code when you connect via SSH.
-We have shown you how to do so in WordPress, LastPass, Facebook, Dropbox and Google.
-Here, we will show you how to add two-factor authentication to your SSH connection.
+By itself, SSH is a secure way of connecting to a remote machine.
+However, if you are still keen to add additional security to your SSH connection, you can add two-factor authentication to be prompted to enter a random verification code when you connect via SSH.
+We previously showed you how to do so on various social networks and show you here how to add two-factor authentication to your SSH connection.

-Note: This instruction here is based on Ubuntu server.
-If you are using another distro, some of the commands might vary.
+Note: this instruction is based on the Ubuntu server.
+If you are using another distribution, some of the commands may vary.

 To complete the installation, run:

-You will be prompted with a series of question.
-In most situation, you can type “y” (yes) as the answer.
-Anytime you have got the settings wrong, you can type
+You will be prompted with a series of questions.
+In most situations, you can type “y” (yes) as the answer.
+Anytime the settings are wrong, press Ctrl + C, then type

 google-authenticator again to reset the settings.

 After this question, you should see your secret key and emergency code.
-Record and save the detail.
-You will need the secret key to setup the Google Authenticator app later.
+Record and save the details.
+You will need the secret key to set up the Google Authenticator app later.

 sudo nano /etc/pam.d/sshd